 Warning: This assignment will take a little longer than the others that we have done.
-There is extra time to complete it and that extra time is needed.
 Please have plenty of questions ready for next week's class.

 Topics: Lempel-Ziv Welch Compression

 Write a Java implementation of the Lempel-Ziv Wech compression algorithm.
 Your program will be able to compress and decompress ASCII and binary files.